mlesnoff/JchemoDemo/src/Julia_Misc/config.md

 - In VsCode, menu 'File' ==> 'Open Folder' or 'Open Recent'
 - Select the directory of the project
 - ==> VsCode locates in the corresponding path.
-This can be checked; type in the command REPL:
+This can be checked by typing in the command REPL:
 ```julia
     julia> pwd()
 ```